This post outlines how to easily implement a ticket reward system for classrooms.

 Ideally, you’ll want to begin the ticket reward system in your classroom at the start of the school year or semester.

-Keep in mind that consistency with distributing reward tickets in addition to exchanging those coupons for prizes within an established time frame are key elements for success.
+Consistency in distributing reward tickets in addition to exchanging those coupons for prizes within an established time frame are key elements for success.

 1. What if I have major discipline issues with a few students?